ksyasuda/ani-cli/docs/aniwrapper-menus.md

 > Half-episodes (ex. saihate-no-paladin episode 7.5) are selectable, however they will not show up in the episodes list.
 > To select half episodes add 'h' to the beginning for episodes like '7.5' -> 'h7' to select saihate-no-paladin episode 7.5

-Here you will be prompted to select the episode(s) to watch/download
+Here you will be prompted to select the episode(s) to download

 Multiple episodes can be downloaded by giving the episode range like so